 Describes 20 million years of human development and evolution, through viewing the fossil record and other sources of archeological information.
-The rise and development of modern civilization are studied, as are the archeological methods of scientists who examine culture change through the long prehistorical growth of mankind.
+The rise and development of modern civilization are studied, as are the archeological methods of scientists who examine culture change through the long prehistorical growth of humankind.

-ANT 250 Field Methods in Archeology I (1-4)
+ANT 250 Field Methods in 3 hrs.
+Archeology I (1-4)

 Provides intensive introduction to the methods and techniques of archeological survey and excavation through practical fieldwork, accompanied by lecture and discussion.
 The student will participate in laboratory analysis of materials excavated within the Midwest.

-Prerequisite: ANT 101 and/or consent of the instructor.
+Prerequisite: ANT 101 with a grade of "C" or better, and/or consent of instructor.
 (NOTE: This course is taught only at an archeological site during the summer.)